Project Status: In Progress

 - Talking to us at the Dickson Group Centre on two occasions

-A What We Heard Report and Comments Chart is currently being prepared, capturing what we heard throughout the community engagement process, and an analysis of your comments, feedback and ideas is now available.
+A What We Heard Report and Comments Chart has now been prepared, capturing what we heard throughout the community engagement process, and an analysis of your comments, feedback and ideas is now available.
 An updated parking and traffic assessment was completed in April 2019 which is available here.

 We are looking at

 As our city expands, we're planning for a Canberra that's inclusive, innovative, healthy, smart, active and fun.
 By developing new and improved properties, we ensure safe, affordable and secure housing choices are in place for everyone.

 We asked to hear your ideas on the proposal for a multi-unit development across the 6 contiguous blocks located at 26-34 Morphett Street & 11 Guthrie Street, Dickson (zoned RZ3: Urban Residential).

 - Up to 21 dwellings - comprising 18 units across three storeys and three separate townhouses

 - Basement car parking and storage

 - On-site waste collection